Brazil–Palestine relations: Palestinian statehood

 In 2023, following his reelection, Brazilian President Luiz Inácio Lula da Silva condemned the ongoing violence in Gaza, called for a ceasefire in the Gaza war and accused Israel of committing genocide against Palestinians in the Gaza Strip.
 On February 17, 2024, Luiz Inácio Lula da Silva denounced the military operations of Israel while speaking to reporters at the African Union summit in Addis Ababa, comparing the events in Gaza to that of the Holocaust.
 The statement was highly contentious within Israel, receiving strongly-worded statements from public figures including Benjamin Netanyahu.
-Even tough Brazilian political leaders criticized the statement, Lula recalled the Brazilian ambassador to Israel, and summoned the Israeli ambassador for a reprimand, while Israel deeming the president of Brazil a persona non grata.
+Even though Brazilian political leaders criticized the statement, Lula recalled the Brazilian ambassador to Israel, and summoned the Israeli ambassador for a reprimand, while Israel deeming the president of Brazil a persona non grata.
 Since then, Lula maintained his position.

 During his speech at the International Conference for the Peaceful Settlement of the Palestinian Question and the Implementation of the Two-State Solution at the United Nations General Assembly in 2025, Lula declared:"The conflict between Israel and Palestine is the paramount symbol of the obstacles faced by multilateralism. [...]
 The tyranny of the veto sabotages the very reason for the UN's existence of avoiding atrocities like the ones that motivated its founding from happening again.
 A state is based on three pillars: territory, population and government, all of which have been systematically undermined in the Palestinian case.
 The terrorist acts committed by Hamas are unacceptable.
 Brazil was emphatic in condemning them.
 But the right to defence does not authorize the indiscriminate killing of civilians.
 Nothing justifies taking the lives or mutilating more than fifty thousand children.
 Nothing justifies destroying 90% of Palestinian homes.
 Nothing justifies using hunger as a weapon of war, nor targeting starving people seeking help.
 How can we talk about territory in the face of an illegal occupation that grows with each new settlement?
 How do you keep a population in the face of the ethnic cleansing we are witnessing in real time?
 There is no more appropriate word to describe what is happening in Gaza than 'genocide'.
 What is happening in Gaza is not only the extermination of the Palestinian people, but an attempt to annihilate their dream of a nation.
 Both Israel and Palestine have the right to exist".